 10. Don’t make unsubscribing complicated

 To maintain a healthy email list, sometimes you have to know when to let subscribers go.
-You might have to prompt inactive contacts to unsubscribe at the end of a re-engagement campaign, and occasionally you’ll need to remove highly disengaged subscribers yourself.
+You might have to prompt inactive subscribers to unsubscribe at the end of a re-engagement campaign, and occasionally you’ll need to remove highly disengaged subscribers yourself.

 While no one likes losing subscribers, it’s essential to maintain a lean email list that will help drive your business forward.

-Make it easy for your contacts to opt out of your email list so you don’t increase their frustration or worsen your brand reputation.
-It’s also necessary to let people easily unsubscribe from receiving your email marketing content to stay compliant with data privacy regulations like the GDPR.
+Make it easy for your contacts to opt-out of your email list so you don’t increase their frustration or worsen your brand reputation.
+It’s also necessary to let people easily unsubscribe from receiving your email marketing content to stay compliant with data privacy regulations like GDPR.You can use unsubscribes to gather valuable feedback about your email marketing content.
+As people opt-out, ask them why they no longer want to receive your emails and take note of their feedback to inform your future strategy.

 11. Encourage subscribers to get in touch with you